datanav/docs/hub/dtl/dtl-functions-sets.rst

        |   VALUES2(value-expression{1})
        |
        | Same as ``intersection``, but returns a boolean value.
 Returns true if the two
-         arguments have elements in common.
+         arguments have values in common.
      - | ``["intersects",``
        |     ``["list", "A", "B"], ["list", "B", "C"]]``
        |